JetBrains/kotlin-multiplatform-dev-docs/topics/overview/case-studies.md

 [//]: # (title: Case studies)

-Explore Kotlin Multiplatform's real-world success stories with major companies like McDonald's, Netflix, and Philips.
 Discover how they leverage Kotlin Multiplatform for cross-platform development, applying different code-sharing
 strategies: from integrating into existing apps and sharing a portion of app logic, to building new applications based on Kotlin Multiplatform and Compose Multiplatform.